Ingrid-0906/MBA-Accounting-Data-Analytics-Specialization/README.md

-# Illinois-University-Accounting-Data-Analytics-Specialization
+# Accounting-Data-Analytics-Specialization
 ### University of Illinois at Urbana-Champaign
-This repository contains all the certifications purchased on 2022.
+MBA certification purchased over 2022.

 ## Introduction to Accounting Data Analytics and Visualization
 ### February 10, 2022